qiaeru/phpbb-language-fr/language/fr/README.md

 Once the compressed language package downloaded, you will need to extract (or unzip) the archive.

-The *language/* folder will contain the language files and the *styles/* folder will contain the localized images for the prosilver style.
+The *language/* folder will contain the language files and the *styles/* folder will contain a localized image for the prosilver style.

 Please note that if you are using a style other than prosilver, you will need to copy the appropriate localized images into the theme-images folder of your custom style.